AOMediaCodec/id3-emsg/av1-id3.md

 `scheme_id_uri` set to "https://aomedia.org/emsg/ID3" to identify ID3v2 metadata \[[ID3]\].

 `value` may either be an absolute or relative user-specified URI which defines the semantics of the id field.
-Any relative URI is considered to be relative to the scheme_id_uri.
+Any relative URI is considered to be relative to the `scheme_id_uri`.

 `message_data` contains complete ID3 version 2.4 data \[[ID3]\].

 ## References